Acupuncture 101

 What is Acupuncture?

-Acupuncture is an ancient form of healthcare that originated in China at least 2,500 years ago.
+Acupuncture and Traditional East Asian Medicine (herbal science) is an ancient form of healthcare that originated in China at least 2,500 years ago.
 It has been practiced throughout the Asian world for many centuries.
 Acupuncture has been accepted into the Western mainstream culture since the 1970’s and is currently soaring in popularity throughout many parts of the Western hemisphere.
-Through the use of extremely fine needles, acupuncture works by manipulating the flow of Qi in the body, which is the life force or energy force that is present in all living things.
-Acupuncture Needle Treatment Acupuncture theory suggests that there are 12 main meridians through which Qi flows.
-These meridians correspond to the major internal organs of the body.
-For instance, there is a liver meridian, a heart meridian, and so on.
-In each of these meridians, the Qi can become stagnant or deficient.
-Stagnant Qi means that there is a blockage or excess of energy, which can cause a variety of symptoms including pain, inflammation, headaches, high blood pressure, depression, and menstrual imbalances.
-Deficient Qi means that there isn’t enough functional energy within a given organ to perform its necessary duties.
-For instance, chronic diarrhea and fatigue can easily be caused by deficient Qi of the spleen.
+Through the use of extremely fine needles, acupuncture works by manipulating blood flow in the body, bringing oxygen, nutrients, hormones, and immune factors to every cell in the body.
+Acupuncture theory suggests that there are 12 main vessels we can manipulate.
+These vessels correspond to the major internal organs of the body.
+For instance, there is a liver vessel, a heart vessel, and so on.
+In each of these vessel, the blood flow can become stagnant or deficient, which can cause a variety of symptoms including pain, inflammation, headaches, high blood pressure, depression, and menstrual imbalances.
+In addition, when blood flow is not sufficient to an organ system, it means that system will not be able to perform its necessary duties.
+For instance, chronic diarrhea and fatigue can easily be caused by deficient functioning of the spleen/stomach system in East Asian Medicine.

-Acupuncture therapy typically involves inserting needles into several acupoints, which are specific locations on the meridians where Qi is said to gather.
-By manipulating the flow of Qi on a given meridian, stagnant Qi can be dispersed and deficient Qi can be tonified.
-As a result, the symptoms that correspond to these underlying energetic imbalances should naturally improve.
-There are 365 acupoints on the 12 meridians, along with numerous ’extra points’ that are located throughout the body.
-There are also microsystems such as the ear, eye, nose, and hand.
-Some acupuncturists will only use these specific areas regardless of the nature of the patient’s complaints.
+Acupuncture therapy typically involves inserting needles into several acupoints, which are specific locations on the the body where we can influence blood flow.
+By manipulating the flow of blood in a given vessel, stagnant blood flow can be moved and deficient blood flow can be tonified.
+As a result, the symptoms that correspond to these underlying imbalances will naturally improve.
+There are 365 acupoints on the 12 vessels, along with numerous ’extra points’ that are located throughout the body.
+There are also microsystems such as the ear, eye, nose, head, and hand.
+Some acupuncturists will only use these specific systems.

 From a Western biomedical perspective, acupuncture has been proven to release the neurotransmitter serotonin and beta-endorphins, opiate-like substances made by the brain.
 Serotonin balance is essential for emotional and mental health and has been linked to healthy eating patterns, sleeping patterns, and the degree of pain in the body.
 Beta-endorphins are analgesic and anti-inflammatory and are responsible for the ’runner’s high’, which is why acupuncture can induce similar sensations.